buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_1/Lesson_3_How_does_Stable_Diffusion_Work.md

 **We basically give a computer a few billion images and tell it what each of those images contains, effectively “teaching” it what things are.**

 Ya know how those captchas ask you to select the boxes with the sidewalks or traffic lights?
-You’re actually training the AI there lol
+You’re actually training the AI there lol.

 Once we teach the model how to link words in a text description to the corresponding images, it can use deep learning to figure out the relationships between the two on its own.
 The way “deep learning” works is it creates neural networks with layers of interconnected “neurons”, which process and analyse large amounts of data to solve problems like matching text to images.